The following sections describe quotas and limits for Cloud Router. To change a quota, go to the Google Cloud Console to request additional quota.

 Routes are grouped by unique destinations.
 Routes with identical destinations but different next hops only count as a single destination.
 Routes with identical destinations and identical next hops also only count as a single destination.

-For networks in global dynamic routing mode, it is possible to reach one of the maximum number of unique destinations for learned routes limits without reaching the other.
-When only one limit has been reached, you can experience unpredictable routing behavior.
+For networks in global dynamic routing mode, it is possible to reach one of the maximum number of unique destination limits without reaching the other.
+When either of the limits has been reached, you can experience intermittent connectivity issues when the routes are dropped.
 For details, see the learned route example.

 For more information about these limits, including metrics that you can use to understand your current limits and usage, see Check quotas and limits in Troubleshooting.